 For most of us, our greatest barriers come from within.
 Why do we do this to ourselves?
 Can we free ourselves from our own tyrannies?
 How do we overcome our blocks?
 These are questions we will be exploring and working together to generate answers, the first of which is developing greater awareness.

 Awareness: we need to work to develop deeper awareness – what we can’t see we can’t change.
 Awareness, as Perls put it, is curative.
 Once we are aware, then choice enters the picture.

 There is much about ourselves that is outside awareness.
 It is easy to imagine we repress and hide away what we consider to be shameful, but we are just as likely to lock away the greater aspects of ourselves as well.
 Jung used the term ‘shadow’ to describe this place where we locked away from others, and even ourselves, the parts of ourselves we did not want others to see.
 He also said that 90% of the shadow was gold.
 We will be seeking to mine that gold and bring its riches into our lives.

 The main themes will be

-Gerard Fitzpatrick has worked as a group facilitator for fifteen years, and has extensive experience of working with the public and private sector.
+Gerard Fitzpatrick has worked as a group facilitator for twenty years, and has extensive experience of working with the public and private sector.
 He holds an MA in Group Facilitation and has trained in Integrative Psychotherapy and Reality Therapy.
 He also possesses an M.Phil in History, a BA (Hons) and a graduate diploma in Training & Development.
-He has recently published a book in the area of Group Leadership (Orpen Press).
+He has recently published his second book in the area of Groups.